Medical Students

 Students (or their OPPA member mentor) will need to submit a request in writing, including two-three sentences about their interest in becoming involved with the OPPA while a medical student.
 If approved, the student may be asked to write a brief article for an issue of OPPA’s quarterly newsletter, Insight Matters to share their experience and what they learned.

-The OPPF, in collaboration with OPPA, offers a Mentorship Network of members committed to mentoring medical students with an interest in psychiatry.
-Psychiatric residents, fellows, and early career psychiatrists may also be interested in connecting with a mentor.
+The OPPF, in collaboration with OPPA, proudly offers a Mentorship Network designed to support medical students with an interest in psychiatry.
+This initiative also extends to psychiatric residents, fellows, and early career psychiatrists who may seek guidance from a mentor or wish to serve as one themselves.

 • Identify and recruit OPPA members who are enthusiastic about mentorship;